octosteve/octosteve.github.io/source/2015-08-23-let-s-build-something-with-rack.html.markdown

 title: Let's build something with Rack
 date: 2015-08-23 20:28 UTC
 tags: rack, ruby
-published: false
 ---

 # Slow down!

 When it's time to build a web app, we go for the big guns. `gem 'rails'` in the `Gemfile` and we're off to races.
-What if we didn't.
+What if we didn't?
 What if we tried to carefully craft every line in our app?
 What if we only added [Sprockets](https://github.com/sstephenson/sprockets) when we needed it?
-What if we want granular control of our [app's security](http://www.sinatrarb.com/rack-protection/)?
+What if we want granular control of our [app's security](https://github.com/hassox/warden)?
 Or what if we just want a better idea of what's actually happening when a user visits our site?

 ## Rack - The Bow Drill of Web Apps
 Let's build a simple web app using just rack and rack middleware.
 Along the way we'll learn about some rack features like URLMap and writing custom middleware.